 Transient studies are an important science direction of the SKA.
 Recent years have witnessed a rapid increase in transient studies, especially driven by the discovery of the first neutron star-neutron star merger which opened the multi-messenger observation (electromagnetic and gravitational wave) era.
 In 2018 and 2019, the SKA pathfinders, ASKAP and CHIME, have resulted in the detection of more than 200 new fast radio bursts (FRBs), making them FRB machines.
 Since SKA has a wide field-of-view, multiple simultaneous beams, high sensitivity, high time/frequency resolution, and fast survey capability, it will be a powerful tool to search radio transients and conduct statistical research on their physical properties.
 SKA will not only trace the existing fields like GW-EMs, gamma-ray bursts, supernova explosions, and black hole tide disruption events (TDEs), but also open up incredible new science avenues in astrophysics.
 For these reasons, the 5th Chinese SKA summer school will be focused on the topic of "Searching and Studies of Radio Transients".

 This summer school will combine lectures and practical data processing.
 The data obtained from the SKA precursor and pathfinder telescopes will be used to demonstrate the transient search and data processing method.
 The goal is to offer an opportunity for participants to acquire a basic understanding of SKA transient sciences, as a preparation for the future research on transients with the flush of SKA data.

 August 12 - 13: Lectures in Chinese

-August 12 Morning (Di Li, NAOC; Tao An, SHAO): radio astronomy and interferometer
+August 12 Morning (Di Li, NAOC): radio astronomy and interferometer

 August 12 Afternoon (Xuefeng Wu, PMO): The modelings of fast radio bursts, gamma-ray bursts and gravitational wave electromagnetic counterparts